 NMP is a powerful solvent and has a high solvating power for plastics, resins, oil and grease.
 Bader et al (2006) described the use of NMP as a cleaning agent in an adhesive bonding compound and glue production facility.
 Cleaning of the vessel drums and the stirrers were carried out manually using NMP.
 Nishimura et al (2009) described a factory, in which NMP was used for cleaning instruments on which liquid resin had been sprayed.
 The liquid resin used was dissolved in an organic solvent which was composed of more than 90% NMP and less than 10% xylene.
 According to BASF (2010), NMP is used as an ingredient in paint removers, cleaners and as or in degreasers.
 It can be used in pure form or in mixtures for removal of oil, carbon deposits and other tarry polymeric residues from metal chambers, pistons and cylinders, as well as for wet cleaning of combustion engines.
 Industrially, it can be used under elevated temperatures.
-Since the use of NMP is considered crucial in the manufacturing of electronics, semiconductors, polymers and possibly other products, while basically as cleaner, its role in the manufacturing in the abovementioned products is described as separate use categories.
+Since the use of NMP is considered crucial in the manufacturing of electronics, semiconductors, polymers and possibly other products is described as separate use categories.
 Information on the range of the different uses reported by companies that provided input to this analysis is presented in Table B.06 below (from the Annex XV SVHC dossier).